siliconlabs-southemea/DevToolsDocumentation/Simplicity_Studio_v6/Build_report/procedure_win.md

 To report build time, we will take advantage of the **.ninja_log** file generated at compile time and stored in  the **build** directory.
 This files contains start and stop times in ms for all the cmake actions, therefore all file compilation and  linking time to generate the **.out**.

-adding those lines to the build_report.sh will parse the file to generate useful summary:
+adding those lines to the **build_report.ps1** will parse the file to generate useful summary:

 ```bash
 $ErrorActionPreference = "Stop"